Welcome to David Jay Webbers

 (first building, in use from the first half of the 18th century to 1812)

 Ancestors of mine have been a part of the congregation at Germantown since it was first organized by the Palatines in 1710.
-I myself was raised in that church, and was baptized and confirmed there.
+I myself was raised in that church, and was

 Christ Lutheran Church in Germantown, New York